alex2wong/mapbox-plugins/README.md

 > npm install

-> npm start
+> npm run dev

-visit from localhost:8080/examples/
+then visit from localhost:8080/examples/, HotModuleReload supported.

+> npm run build

+to Build all plugins into bundle.js with namespace: Mapbox

 ## how to use